Who is stressed? Raise your hand! Yeah… that’s what we thought — pretty much everyone. The question probably should have been, “Who isn’t stressed?!”

 What do you think of when you meditate?

 Especially when you’re a beginner, the mind can often wander during meditation.
-You might catch yourself thinking about a variety of things — upcoming appointments, chores, picking up the kids from soccer practice… the mind can, and oftentimes will, go in a number of directions.
+You might catch yourself thinking about a variety of things.
+The mind can, and oftentimes will, go in a number of directions.
 If you become distracted during meditation, practice the art of forgiveness.
-Accept and acknowledge that your mind wandered, take that deep breath and continue on your meditative path.
+Accept and acknowledge that your mind wandered, take that deep breath, and continue on your meditative path.
 The more you make meditation a daily practice, the less likely your mind will wander over time.

 The link between meditation and hair health

-If stress affects a healthy hair growth cycle, and meditation helps manage stress, could meditation be helpful for hair health?
+If stress negatively affects a healthy hair growth cycle, and meditation helps manage stress, could meditation be helpful for hair health?
 For several people, the answer is yes.
-A study of 31 males between 17 and 32 years old was conducted that utilized meditation as a component of androgenic alopecia (male pattern baldness) treatment.
+A study of 31 males between 17 and 32 years old utilized meditation as a component of androgenic alopecia (male pattern baldness) treatment.
 Of the 31 participants, 16 of them were provided with CDs that had the “Om” sound meditation mantra on them.
 These participants were asked to practice meditation twice per day for 15 minutes each.
-The six-month follow-up showed fascinating results.
-The study found that the individuals who did the meditation reported they found a greater willingness and balance in everyday tasks along with a reduction in hair loss.
+The six-month follow-up showed fascinating results: The study found that the individuals who did the meditation as part of their treatment reported they found a greater willingness and balance in everyday tasks along with a reduction in hair loss.
 They additionally found their hair appearance improved.
 Interestingly, the study concluded that meditation was not only important for reducing stress levels but also for achieving better results in androgenic alopecia treatment.
-For additional stress support regarding your hair, Nutrafol’s Stress Adaptogen aids meditation in building natural defenses against daily stressors.

 When it comes to meditation, it’s never too late to start and you’re never too old to be a beginner.
 Keep in mind, meditation is a practice; it’s not something that is generally perfected overnight.
 But with time and repetition, the benefits associated with meditation can grow and blossom.
-So go ahead and give meditating a try — you can spare the time for a one-minute meditation.
-You deserve it!
+So go ahead and give meditating a try.
+You deserve it.